AXERA-TECH/pulsar2-docs-en/source/appendix/model_convert_examples.md

 :::{note}
 - The models and configuration files in this section are from [AXERA-TECH HuggingFace](https://huggingface.co/AXERA-TECH)
-- Before conversion, make sure the original model has been optimized using `onnxsim`
+- Before conversion, make sure the original model has been optimized using `onnxslim`
 - The input/output tensor names must match the actual ONNX definitions.
 You can check them via `onnx inspect --io model.onnx`
 :::